 The primary purpose of vending (as I have found it) is the chance to network and get your name out there.
-It is a discoverability strategy.
+It is a discoverability strategy, not neccessarily a profitability one (except if you have a large platform already).
 While an author can sell books, how many books are sold depends on the strength of that author’s network.
 More on that on the next con point.

 Pro: Networking Opportunity

 “Face-to-face communication builds the most memorable brand awareness.
 Last year our expos had hundreds of people walk through the door.
 Expos centralize a local audience that will be most receptive and ready to learn.
 This might be a rare occurrence for your industry depending on where you are geographically.
 You’ll have an opportunity to connect with new people and reconnect with those already invested in your brand.” – Peter O’Donnell, 4 Key Benefits of Becoming a Vendor

 One of the major benefits of being an author vendor is the chance to network with individuals you probably would not have met or had the chance to speak with before.
 It is a chance to get your name out there in the public and expose your brand to people face-to-face.
 Last year, I spoke with the owner of Acapella Books in Atlanta when I was shopping my books around bookstores.
 First, he denied stocking my book, but he told me why and while it hurt my ego, I had to listen to sound advice: